 Migration and diversity are key factors in some of the most fundamental transformations of society today.
 These transformations do not merely involve migrants.
 Moreover, they have an impact on society at large.
 Migration and diversity have become highly politicised issues that play an important role in contemporary politics in many countries.
 These issues influence many different aspects of society, such as education, housing, labour and international relations.

-Courses are provided by five different departments belonging to one of the three universities: History at Leiden University, Architecture and the Built Environment at Delft University of Technology and Sociology, Public Administration and the International Institute of Social Studies at Erasmus University Rotterdam.
+Courses are provided by five different departments belonging to one of the three universities: History and Law at Leiden University, Architecture and the Built Environment at Delft University of Technology and Sociology, Public Administration and the International Institute of Social Studies at Erasmus University Rotterdam.

-Choose one of four tracks
+Choose one of five tracks

 · GMD Sociology track, Erasmus University Rotterdam